 In this article, you’ll find information on common behavior that you might see when your MailChimp campaign is viewed on a mobile device.

 Content blocks arrange in mobile to read left to right, top to bottom by section in the layout.
 For example, with a 1:2:1 Column template, the top body content would appear above the left-column content, followed by the right-column content, and finally the bottom body content.
 The exception is the Left Sidebar template, which will display the body content above the sidebar content.

 If you want your campaign content to display in the same order regardless of the device on which it is viewed, use a single-column template.

 I want my campaign to look like the desktop version.

 MailChimp’s drag and drop templates are designed to be mobile responsive, so your subscribers can easily view your campaigns on any device.
 In many cases, non-responsive email layouts require subscribers on mobile devices to zoom in or scroll horizontally to read content.

-If you want a template that is not mobile responsive, choose a classic template from the Themes section on the Templates step of the Campaign Builder, or use a custom-coded template.
+If you want a template that is not mobile responsive, or want more control over certain template elements, you may want to use a custom-coded template.

 I want to change the font size on my responsive campaign.

 The default mobile style settings for MailChimp’s drag and drop templates are based on our recommendations for optimal mobile viewing.
 You can change some settings, like the font size, in the Mobile Styles section of the Campaign Builder.

 Our responsive templates will not constrain images that are not in an Image, Image Group, Image Card, or Image + Caption content block.
 Large images that are added to a text block may stretch your layout when viewed on mobile.